 I put the Tumblr post above because I agree with it.
 Sometimes adverbs change our understanding of the situation.
 If you find yourself truly seeing a difference between using a stronger verb and an adverb, feel free to use it.

 Ultimately, adverbs are always tricky.
-They can indeed weaken your writing and even cause an agent or editor to reject your work.
-This is why you have to evaluate every adverb you put into your work.
+Too many can even cause an agent or editor to reject your work.
+This is why you have to evaluate every adverb you put into your work during the editing stage.
 Go through your work with the specific goal of catching every adverb.
-Underline every adverb and then carefully consider if you need it.
+Underline every instance and then carefully consider if you need it.
 If there’s a stronger word you could be using or it feels unnecessary, remove or replace it.